ERumor/ecommerce/README.md

 Remote Working Store.
 Commercial App for selling items needed for remote working.

 The goal of the project is to create a shopping platform for remote work.
-It has an introductory screen and other features such as a user interface for login and registration, a central home screen for workspaces, trending colelctions, popular items, new arrivals, cart synchronization with the Dart Frog server (in the future), category browsing, search and order tracking features.
+It has an introductory screen and other features such as a user interface for login and registration, a central home screen for workspaces, trending collections, popular items, new arrivals, cart synchronization with the Dart Frog server (in the future), category browsing, search and order tracking features.

 ## Documentation